Republican Women of SWLA

 • Request an absentee mail-in ballot by the prescribed deadlines.

-• Call the Registrar of Voters office at 337-721-4000 or visit GeauxVote.com to UPDATE YOUR ADDRESS so the ballot is delivered to your temporary residence.
+• Call the Registrar of Voters office at 337-721-4000 or visit GeauxVote.com to UPDATE YOUR ADDRESS so the ballot is delivered to your current residence.

 • Be sure to observe deadlines.